Khushishah2424/Royal/java/java.md

         parent has parameterized Construtor
         child has parameterized Construtor

-    Then if We want Accsess the the Property of parent Then in child class we have to use super(pass parameter)keyword.
+    Then if We want Accsess the the Property of parent Then in child class have to use super(pass parameter)keyword.

 3.
         parent has parameterized Construtor